-Cheap eats are not just confined to the streets in London, although a lot of great places like Bao and Dishoom’s central London branches frequently have queues well out of the door.
+Cheap eats are not just confined to the streets in London, although a lot of great places like Bao’s and Dishoom’s central London branches frequently have queues well out the door.
 Food markets, however, are always a good shout for a quick lunch or lazy evening hangouts when it’s sunny and dry (or head for the covered ones when it’s not).

 If you fancy a 2-minute stroll, nearby All That Falafel offers filling wraps, also starting at a very tasty £3.50.
 If you turn up for the lunch rush expect a queue—their falafel skills are legendary among locals and office types alike.

 When: Limited Market Monday and Tuesday 10am – 5pm